 First Aid Kit: Pharmaceutical items can be very expensive and difficult to find in Drake Bay.
 You should consider bringing bandaids, antiseptic cream, alcohol swabs, tweezers, after sun cream, diarrhea and constipation remedies and seasickness tablets.
 Although you are very unlikely to be bitten by a snake, you might feel more comfortable if you bring a Bite and Sting kit.
 You should also bring plenty of your prescription medications including birth control.

-Fishing, Surfing and Snorkel Gear: It is possible to rent all of these items in Drake Bay.
-If you would prefer to bring your own equipment, count on paying extra for flights, boats and buses when transporting surfboards and fishing rods.
+Fishing, Surfing and Snorkel Gear: It is not possible to rent these items in Drake Bay.
+Count on paying extra for flights, boats and buses when transporting surfboards and fishing rods.
 Snorkel gear is included on tours, but bring your own if you want to explore coastal snorkeling spot independently.

 Camera and Electronics: Waterproof cameras are highly recommended.
 Other types of cameras should always be placed in a dry bag or ziplock bag with silica gel pouches.
 You should have dry bags for all other electronics as well.
 Not only can it rain at the drop of a hat, but the general humidity level will fry your iPhone in no time.